 - SelfDecode tells you why they make each recommendation so that you can understand the science behind the suggestion.
 GenoVive lists the sources used to make their recommendations at the end of the report.

 - SelfDecode prioritizes recommendations based on their analysis of all the relevant genes instead of one gene at a time (through reports).
 GenoVive focuses on certain genes involved with diet and exercise.

 - SelfDecode takes a holistic approach to give recommendations that are best for your genes AND the health topic.
 GenoVive does list recommended diets and exercise but relies on health practitioners or physicians to make their own interpretations for their patients.

 - SelfDecode has the world’s first and only personalized genetics blog that allows you to get new gene-based recommendations daily.
 GenoVive does not offer a personalized blog at this time.

-- SelfDecode is the most comprehensive and looks at more genes & SNPs (over 150,000) to deliver the best analysis of genetic risks.
-GenoVive only looks at SNPs involved with how your body responds to diet and exercise.
+- SelfDecode is the most comprehensive and looks at more genes & gene variants (up to 83 million) to deliver the best analysis of genetic risks.
+GenoVive only looks at 24 SNPs involved with how your body responds to diet and exercise.

 - SelfDecode supports everything with peer-reviewed scientific studies in their research and checks for contradicting information.
 GenoVive includes a list at the bottom of their report of the scientific studies done on the SNPs that they target for testing.